 Connect with others for support and awareness.
 Join a support organization for ADHD like CHADD to get updates on treatment and info, etc.

 Find out if you have ADHD.
 ADHD often runs in families.
 Parents (or other relatives) of kids with ADHD might not know they have it too.
 When parents with ADHD get diagnosed and treated, it helps them be at their best as parents.

 Discipline with purpose and warmth.
 Learn what discipline approaches are best for a child with ADHD and which can make ADHD worse.
 Get coaching from your child's therapist on ways to respond to your child's behaviors.
 Kids with ADHD might be sensitive to criticism.
 Correcting their behavior is best done in a way that's encouraging and supportive rather than punishing.

 Set clear expectations.
 Before you go somewhere, talk with your child to explain how you want them to behave.
 Focus more energy on teaching your child what to do, rather than reacting to what not to do.

 Talk about it.
 Don't shy away from talking with your child about ADHD.
 Help kids understand that having ADHD is not their fault, and that they can learn ways to improve the problems it causes.

 Your relationship with your child matters most.
 Kids with ADHD often feel they're letting others down, doing things wrong, or not being "good."
 Protect your child's self-esteem by being patient, understanding, and accepting.
-Let your child know you believe in him and see all the good things about him.
+Let your child know you believe in them and see all the good things about them.
 Build resilience by keeping your relationship with your child positive and loving.